-Sautéed kidney is a typical dish of Italian cuisine, particularly from the central-southern regions.
+Sautéed kidney (trifolato) is a typical dish of Italian cuisine, especially from the central-southern regions.
 It is a tasty and succulent dish, perfect for offal lovers.
-The veal kidney is sliced and then sautéed in a pan with butter, chopped parsley, garlic, lemon juice, and wine vinegar.
-The result is a dish with an intense and spicy flavor, which pairs well with a slice of toasted bread or a side of seasonal vegetables.
+The veal kidney is sliced and then tossed in a pan with butter, chopped parsley, garlic, lemon juice and wine vinegar.
+The result is a dish with an intense, flavorful profile that pairs well with a slice of toasted bread or a side of seasonal vegetables.
 Try it for a dinner full of authentic flavors!

-Wash the kidney repeatedly in cold water, remove the fat and the spongy nerve inside, and keep it immersed in water and a little vinegar for about ten minutes to remove its characteristic odor.
+Rinse the kidney repeatedly in cold water, remove the fat and the spongy nerve inside, and keep it immersed in water with a little vinegar for about ten minutes to remove the characteristic odor.

-Then cut it into thin slices and place it in a pan with a little oil, leaving it for a couple of minutes over high heat.
+Then slice it thinly and put it in a frying pan with a little oil, leaving it for a couple of minutes over high heat.

-Drain it from the water that has collected at the bottom of the pan and discard it.
+Drain off the water that will have collected at the bottom of the pan and discard it.

-Return the pan to the heat with the butter and a few tablespoons of oil, add the garlic, and after a minute, add the kidney.
+Return the pan to the heat with the butter and a few spoonfuls of oil, add the garlic and after a minute add the kidney.

 Cook it for a few minutes (no more than five) over fairly high heat.